AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/charger.md

 To power it manually, place a <ItemLink id="crank"/> on the top or bottom and right-click it until the item is charged.

+It also acts as the workstation for the AE2 villager.

 # Simple Automation

 As an example, the rotateability lets you semi-automate chargers like so: